dprojects/Woodworking/Docs/README.md

 ### Settings - page 1

 * **Theme:** allows you to choose a color theme for all Woodworking workbench tools.
 Switching the theme causes an immediate preview on the tool interface.
 To save a given theme, press the `save settings` button.
 The `default` means no theme.
+* **Main window theme:** allows you to set theme to FreeCAD main window.
+The main window theme will be set by this [magicSettings](#magicsettings) tool during theme selection but after FreeCAD restart it disappear and also might be overwritten by FreeCAD during some tasks.
 * **Wood thickness:** allows you to set the default thickness of the wood you create.
 This setting is used by tools such as [magicStart](#magicstart), [wires2pad](#wires2pad), [Default panels](#default-panels) and all others.
 * **Wood size X (long):** means the longer size for `XY` default panel, see: [Default panels](#default-panels).
 * **Wood size Y (short):** means the shorter size for `XY` default panel, see: [Default panels](#default-panels).